 Winix 5500-2 review

-- Super attractive price (after online rebate) when you consider the complete specification offering.
+- Super attractive price (after online rebate) when you consider its specification.

-- Decent CADR that covers medium room size well via its 4-stage filtration and PlasmaWave technology.
+- Decent CADR that covers medium room size via its 4-stage PlasmaWave filtration.

-- Genuine, True-HEPA filter works as advertised in removing allergens and other germs microorganisms.
+- Genuine, True-HEPA filter works as advertised.
+Excellent in removing allergens and other microorganisms.